 PARTS OF A BRAKE

 The Brake Housing, which holds the other parts in the brake system and attaches them to the rest of the car;

 The Brake Caliper, which clamps over the brake disc and holds it together with the brake pads;

 The Brake Disc (Brake Rotor), which is what the brake pads squeeze against to stop the wheels;

-The Brake Pads, which are specially made heat-resistant buffers that absorb motion energy through friction in order to stop your car.
+The Brake Pad, which are specially made heat-resistant buffers that absorb motion energy through friction in order to stop your car.